-In the United States, all heavy- and medium-duty diesel truck engines produced after January 1, 2010, must meet the latest EPA emission standards.
+In the U.S., all heavy and medium duty diesel truck engines produced after January 1, 2010 must meet the latest EPA emission standards.
 This is accomplished through the use of an aftertreatment system, which frequently includes SCR technology that utilizes DEF.
 In addition, all DEF solutions and products must meet the ISO 22241 standard to ensure effectiveness.

 Essential DEF Components for Your SCR System

-An SCR system consists of three main components: a DEF supply module or injector, a DEF tank assembly and an SCR catalyst.
-KUS has been collaborating with global exhaust aftertreatment system integrators, vehicle manufacturers and engine OEMs since 2003 to produce SCR system components that adhere to ISO 22241 standards.
+There are three major components in any SCR system.
+These include a DEF supply module or injector, a DEF tank assembly, and an SCR catalyst.
+Since 2003, KUS has been working with global exhaust aftertreatment system integrators — and vehicle and engine OEMs — to design and manufacture components for the SCR system in accordance with ISO 22241 standards.

 What You Need to Know About DEF Tanks